dazza-codes/aio-aws/README.md

 [asyncio](https://docs.python.org/3/library/asyncio.html).
 This project is not published as a pypi package because there is no promise to support or develop it extensively, at this time.
-For the curious, it can be used directly from a gitlab tag.
+For the curious, it can be used directly from a github tag.
 Note that any 0.x releases are likely to have breaking API changes.

 ## pip